2009

 The biggest city in the region, and administrative capital, is Toulouse, nicknamed the "pink city" on account of the the abundant and historic use of bricks as building material.
 Other historic cities include Albi, capital of the Tarn, with its astonishing fortified mediaeval cathredal built almost entirely of red brick, or Foix, capital of the Ariège.
 The capital of the Pyrenees, Pau, is a delightful city, standing before a backdrop of the high mountains to the south.
 One other very famous place in the Pyrenees is the pilgrimage centre of Lourdes.

-Click here for the gites in this area
+Click here for gites in Midi - Pyrenees

 LANGUEDOC